 Part of being online is learning certain basics so that you are not only informed and perceived as an individual who understands the technology in which you are participating.
 These basics also ensure those you communicate with have a pleasant and easy experience.

 This article will help you accomplish that by covering the basics of naming and organizing your files and sending them via email.
 These skills will assist you in having a more enjoyable technology experience too.

 Not knowing these basics, and folks, these are the basics, could cause lost opportunity.
 Read more about the business end of the deal on my BusinessEmailEtiquette.com website.

 The last thing you want to do is cause problems for those aware of and practicing these essential skills.
 For personal emails, it is more a courtesy thing so that you reflect an understanding of the technology you are using.

 There are several basics when naming files that you should make an effort to follow.
-This is important in keeping files cross platform and ensuring that when they arrive on the other side that the intended recipient is able to open them.
+This is important in keeping files cross-platform and ensuring that the intended recipient can open them when they arrive on the other side.

 Computers are Built on Short Filenames